Frameless Sliding Doors · Melbourne

 Are sliding shower screens good for small bathrooms?

 Yes.
-Sliding shower screens are often a good option for small bathrooms, ensuites and narrow layouts because the door does not need to swing out into the room.
-They are especially useful when the shower is close to a vanity, toilet, bath, towel rail or bathroom doorway.
+Sliding shower screens are often a practical choice for small bathrooms, ensuites and narrow layouts because the door does not need to swing out into the room.

 What is the minimum opening for a sliding shower screen?